JoshuaKGoldberg/Goldblog/content/blog/dont-write-bad-code/index.md

 Part of not writing bad code is paying attention to the major trends of projects I'm working on.
 I am a frontend developer, so my areas of code are undergoing frequent and rapid changes in best practices.

-???
+I want to always be on a team that gives me time to explore new ideas from the greater industry.
+It should allow team members to introduce those ideas to a supportive environment.
+If the ideas are worth adoption, the team should be willing to seriously make an effort.

 ### Leave If Necessary

 Nobody likes leaving a team.
 After putting months or years of thought and time into an area of code and group of people, it can feel like you're abandoning both the code and the people.

-Personal growth is one of the most important parts of a healthy career though.
-Learning how to [work effectively with legacy code](https://www.oreilly.com/library/view/working-effectively-with/0131177052) is only one of many very valid areas to learn as a programmer.
-A good programming team should display an ability and desire to help you grow in healthy development practices.

-At the end of the day, either your team is helping you learn how to write "good" code (whatever that means for your area of programming) or it is not.
+At the end of the day, though, either your team is helping you learn how to write "good" code (whatever that means for your area of programming) or it is not.
 If it is not, or is but at a slower rate than you are likely to get elsewhere, consider whether you are at a stage in your career where you are ok with not learning.

-I left the team with all the legacy code even though I liked many of the people on it and still could have learned a great deal from them.
+I left the team with all the legacy code.
+I liked many of the people on it and still could have learned a great deal from them.
-The business unit in question had many talented developers who were saddled with years, or in some cases even _decades_ (!), of previous technical indebtitude.
+The team just wasn't the right fit for me.
-I wanted to grow not in wrangling with them but instead in understanding modern programming techniques and a more modern tech stack.
+I wanted to grow not in [work effectively with legacy code](https://www.oreilly.com/library/view/working-effectively-with/0131177052) with them but instead in understanding modern programming techniques and a more modern tech stack.
 It was the right decision for me.

 ## You Can Break the Rules